isomerpages/sciencecentre-emag/_stories/Space/Prof Brian Cox Shows Us The Solar System.md

 <p>BBC Earth's newest astronomy series, <em>Solar System</em>, launches audiences
 from their living rooms into outer space to tour these alien vistas with cutting-edge VFX techniques.&nbsp;</p>
-<p>Presented by rockstar physicist Professor Brian Cox, Prof. Cox walks viewers
+<p>Presented by rockstar physicist Professor Brian Cox, Prof Cox walks viewers
 through the science behind these mysteries.
-Journeying to breathtaking natural wonders on Earth, Prof. Cox explains the physics and geology underpinning new findings from over 40 active spacecraft roaming the vast backyard beyond our planet.&nbsp;</p>
+Journeying to breathtaking natural wonders on Earth, Prof Cox explains the physics and geology underpinning new findings from over 40 active spacecraft roaming the vast backyard beyond our planet.&nbsp;</p>
-<p>The <em>Void Deck</em> team had the pleasure of interviewing Prof. Brian
+<p>The <em>Void Deck</em> team had the pleasure of interviewing Prof Brian
 Cox in advance of the series premiere.
 We discussed his favourite space photograph, what voids—cosmic nothing—can reveal about everything, and how he grapples with the mind boggling scale of the universe.
 We also ask